White Film on Top of Water in the Fish Tank? Here’s How to Fix

 Performing a water change will also help, but the problem might appear sooner rather than later without proper filtration.

 Also, make sure to quickly remove any dead fish, as soon as the sad event takes place.
-Keeping it in the aquarium can end up causing much bigger problems than that biofilm on the surface.
+Keeping it in the aquarium can end up causing much bigger problems than that biofilm on the surface, which is just the beginning.

 3. External causes